yahya-yusifli/selenium-automation-notes/02_Locators_and_WebElement_Interactions/XPath_Basics.md

 driver.findElement(By.xpath("//header/div/button[1]/following-sibling::button"));
 ```
 Explanation:
-Selects all <button> elements that are siblings after the first <button> inside <div> which is inside <header>.
+Selects all <button> elements that are siblings after the first <button> inside a <div> which is inside a <header>.

 Example Usage:
-If there are multiple buttons in a header div, it selects the ones after the first button.
+If there are multiple buttons inside a <div> under a <header>, it selects all the buttons that come after the first one.

 ---

 ## XPath Structure – Usage

 | XPath Structure | When to Use |
 |:---|:---|